Independent price comparison

 What titers do nursing and healthcare schools require?

 Most nursing, medical, and allied-health programs require proof of immunity (titers) for Hepatitis B, MMR (measles, mumps, rubella), and Varicella (chickenpox), plus a TB test (QuantiFERON Gold blood test or skin test).
 Many also require Tetanus/Diphtheria.
-LabReqs bundles these into an Immunity Panel ($139) and an Immunity Panel + TB QuantiFERON Gold ($279), which cover the standard clinical-rotation requirements in one order.
+Several portals bundle these into a single immunity panel, and some offer a panel that adds the TB QuantiFERON Gold test β€” compare the bundled panels in the table above, since buying a panel is usually cheaper than ordering each titer individually.

 Will I pay extra fees on top of the listed lab test price?

 It depends on the provider.
 Some services advertise an all-inclusive price with no separate draw or lab order fee, while others (such as Ulta Lab Tests) add a separate lab order fee at checkout.
-Always check the provider's checkout total.
-LabReqs and most listed portals include the lab order in the displayed price; a small specimen-collection fee may apply at some draw sites.
+Most listed portals include the lab order in the displayed price, though a small specimen-collection fee may apply at some draw sites.
+Always check the provider's checkout total before ordering.

 Are online lab tests cheaper than going through insurance?

 Often, yes.
-A peer-reviewed 2024 cost study found that direct-to-consumer prices for commonly ordered lab tests are generally lower than insurance-negotiated, physician-ordered tests โ€” and substantially cheaper for people without insurance.
+A peer-reviewed 2024 cost study found that direct-to-consumer prices for commonly ordered lab tests are generally lower than insurance-negotiated, physician-ordered tests β€” and substantially cheaper for people without insurance.

 Do students get a discount on titer tests?